pwmt/pwmt.github.io/content/projects/zathura.md

 which makes it possible for you to choose which file formats you want your version of zathura to support.
-This also makes it possible to use different backends for the same document type: For instance we provide a plugin for PDF documents using either poppler or the mupdf library.
+This also makes it possible to use different backends for the same document type: For instance we provide a plugin for PDF documents using either the poppler or the mupdf library.

 ![Multiple file formats](img/fileformat.png)